Monroe Palmer, Baron Palmer of Childs Hill

 Monroe Palmer is a Chartered Accountant and a former senior partner in general practice.

-In the House of Lords, Palmer spoke, until May 2014, on defence (procurement, housing, veterans) and now lead spokesperson In Lords on Work & Pensions; speaks on international affairs, local government, taxation, fire and safety, and all matters relating to trade and business.
-He has a long-standing interest in achieving peace in the Middle East and is a regular speaker on this and also on matters of concern to the UK Jewish Community.
+In the House of Lords, Palmer spoke, on defence procurement, housing, and veterans until May 2014.
+He serves as a spokesperson in the House of Lords on Work & Pensions.
+His work includes a focus on peace in the Middle East and matters concerning the UK Jewish Community.
 Palmer is a Vice President of the Jewish Leadership Council.

-He is married to Susette, who was a councillor for Childs Hill from 1994 to 2014.
+He is married to Susette, who was a councillor for Child's Hill from 1994 to 2014.
 They have three children and seven grandchildren.